Faster Algorithms for Longest Common Substring: Computing maxPairLCP(k1,k2)(U,V) ---Proof of Theorem Theorem 6.2

-It remains to describe an efficient algorithm constructing the family $\Gam$.
+The construction of a bicomplete family from \cref{lem:bicomplete} requires processing the complete families in batches to ensure that only linear space is used.

+\begin{lemma} Let $\G$ be an $(\ell,\ell)$-family and $k_1,k_2\in \mathbb{Z}_{\ge 0}$ with $k_1,k_2=\Oh(1)$.
+If $\G$ consists of pairs of substrings of a given length-$n$ text over the alphabet $[0\dd n)$, then a $(k_1,k_2)$-bicomplete family~$\Gam$ for $\G$ that satisfies the conditions of \cref{lem:bicomplete} can be constructed in $\Oh(n+|\G|)$ space and $\Oh(n + |\G|\min(\ell,\log |\G|)^{k_1+k_2})$ time with sets $\G'\in \Gam$ generated one by one and each set $\G'$ sorted in two ways: according to the lexicographic order of the modified strings on the first and the second coordinate, respectively. \end{lemma} \begin{proof} We will show how to construct the bicomplete family from the proof of \cref{lem:bicomplete}.
 We first generate the family $\Fam_1$ and batch it into subfamilies $\Fam_1'\sub \Fam_1$ using the following procedure applied on top of the algorithm of~\cref{prp:complete} after it outputs a set $\F'_1\in \Fam_1$.
 For each modified string $F_1^{\Delta_1}\in \F'_1$, we augment each pair of the form $(F_1,F_2)\in \G$ with a triple consisting of $F_1^{\Delta_1}$, the lexicographic rank of $F_1^{\Delta_1}$ within $\F'_1$, and the index of $\F'_1$ within $\Fam'_1$.
 After processing a set $\F'_1\in \Fam_1$ in this manner, we resume the algorithm of~\cref{prp:complete} provided that the total number of triples stored is smaller than $n+|\G|$.
 Otherwise (and when the algorithm of~\cref{prp:complete} terminates), we declare the construction of the current batch $\Fam_1'\sub \Fam_1$ complete.

 For each batch $\Fam_1'\sub \Fam_1$, we generate the family $\Fam_2$ and batch it into subfamilies $\Fam_2'\sub \Fam_2$ using the following procedure applied on top of the algorithm of~\cref{prp:complete} after it outputs a set $\F'_2\in \Fam_2$.
 For each modified string $F_2^{\Delta_2}\in \F'_2$, we retrieve all pairs of the form $(F_1,F_2)\in \G$ and iterate over the triples stored at $(F_1,F_2)$.
-For each such triple, consisting of a modified string $F_1^{\Delta_1}$, the lexicographic rank of $F_1^{\Delta_1}$ within $\F'_1\in \Fam_1'$, and the index of $\F'_1$ within $\Fam'_1$, we generate the corresponding triple for $F_2^{\Delta_2}$ and combine the two triples into a 6-tuple.
+For each such triple, consisting of a modified string~$F_1^{\Delta_1}$, the lexicographic rank of $F_1^{\Delta_1}$ within $\F'_1\in \Fam_1'$, and the index of $\F'_1$ within $\Fam'_1$, we generate the corresponding triple for $F_2^{\Delta_2}$ and combine the two triples into a 6-tuple.
 After processing a set $\F'_2\in \Fam_2$ in this manner, we resume the algorithm of~\cref{prp:complete} provided that the total number of 6-tuples stored is smaller than $n+|\G|$.
 Otherwise (and when the algorithm of~\cref{prp:complete} terminates), we declare the construction of the current batch $\Fam_2'\sub \Fam_2$ complete.

 For each pair of batches $\Fam'_1,\Fam'_2$, we group the 6-tuples by the index of $\F'_1$ within $\Fam'_1$ and the index of $\F'_2$ within $\Fam'_2$, and we sort the 6-tuples in each group in two ways: by the lexicographic rank of $F_1^{\Delta_1}$ within $\F'_1$ and by the lexicographic rank of $F_2^{\Delta_2}$ within $\F'_2$.
 The keys used for sorting and grouping are integers bounded by $n^{\Oh(1)}$, so we implement this step using radix sort.
 Finally, for each group, we create a set $\G'$ by preserving only the modified strings $(F_1^{\Delta_1},F_2^{\Delta_2})$ out of each 6-tuple.
 We output $\G'$ along with the two linear orders: according to $F_1^{\Delta_1}$ and $F_2^{\Delta_2}$.
 It is easy to see that this yields $\G' = \{(F^{\Delta_1}_1,F^{\Delta_2}_2)\in \F'_1\times \F'_2 : (F_1,F_2)\in \G\}$.
 Consequently, for the two batches $\Fam'_1,\Fam'_2$, the algorithm produces